OsirisTerje/RunSettings/README.md

 ### Templates
 There are 3 templates included, one complete which includes code coverage and parallel run, one with only code coverage, and one with only parallel run.
 The latter can also be used as the most simple runsettings template.

-See this blogpost for more information :[How to exclude code from code coverage in Visual Studio](http://hermit.no/how-to-exclude-code-from-code-coverage-in-visual-studio-unit-testing-using-runsettings/)
+For more information see this blog post: [How to exclude code from code coverage in Visual Studio](http://hermit.no/how-to-exclude-code-from-code-coverage-in-visual-studio-unit-testing-using-runsettings/)

-The current version supperts VS2017 and VS2019.
+### Why are there no settings for XUnit included

+XUnit does not support the use of a runsettings file, but use environment variables instead.
+See the answer in this [SO post](https://stackoverflow.com/questions/54977531/how-to-read-runsettings-test-parameter-in-xunit-fixture) and this [github issue](https://github.com/xunit/xunit/issues/1439.)

-#### Versions supporting older Visual Studio versions:
+#### Older Visual Studio versions:

 [VS 2015 version ](https://marketplace.visualstudio.com/items?itemName=OsirisTerje.Runsettings)

 [VS 2013 version ](/vsgallery/704ebd18-7d60-4341-9224-532f73229c74)

 [VS 2012 version ](/vsgallery/601bd207-5889-4935-b101-3ebe1f25aafa)

+#### Credits
+Thanks to [Adam Cogan](https://adamcogan.com/) for your help!